apache/doris-website/docs/data-operate/import/group-commit-manual.md

   * For async_mode group commit writes, to protect disk space, it switches to sync_mode under the following conditions:

-    * For an import with large amount of data: exceeding 80% of the disk space of a WAL directory.
+    * For a load with large amount of data: exceeding 80% of the disk space of a WAL directory.

     * Chunked stream loads with an unknown data amount.

-    * Insufficient disk space, even with it is an import with small amount of data.
+    * Insufficient disk space, even if it is a load with small amount of data.

   * During hard weight schema changes (adding or dropping columns, modifying varchar length, and renaming columns are lightweight schema changes, others are hard weight), to ensure WAL file is compatibility with the table's schema, the final stage of metadata modification in FE will reject group commit writes.
-Clients get `insert table ${table_name} is blocked on schema change` exception and can retry the import.
+Clients get `insert table ${table_name} is blocked on schema change` exception and can retry the load.

 ## Relevant system configuration